FilipKopecky/checkit-ui/README.md

-After configuring the nginx in this way, the CheckIt application will be accessible on https://localhost/modelujeme/v-nástroji/checkit, it is important to have this fact reflected in the environment variables.
+After configuring the nginx in this way, the CheckIt application will be accessible on https://localhost/modelujeme/v-nástroji/checkit.
+It is important to have this fact reflected in the environment variables.
 Therefore the `VITE_URL` must contain this URL.

 ```